chinmayic/ODIM/README.md

         ```

        <blockquote>
-        NOTE:After deploying a new plugin, log in to each cluster node and open the odimra file to add the log path entry for the new plugin.
+        NOTE: After deploying a new plugin, log in to each cluster node and open the odimra file to add the log path entry for the new plugin.
        </blockquote>
     4. Navigate to the `/etc/cron.hourly` directory.